DataDog/integrations-extras/komodor/README.md

 ## Setup

-Once signed up as a customer or with a [trial account][1], you can easily install the Komodor pod-based agent on each Kubernetes luster by using a Helm chart or Kustomize - here is a [quick overview][2] of installing the agent.
+Once signed up as a customer or with a [trial account][1], you can easily install the Komodor pod-based agent on each Kubernetes cluster by using a Helm chart or Kustomize - here is a [quick overview][2] of installing the agent.

 ### Datadog integration
 Komodor supports three types of integrations with Datadog.